 Throwing money at the issue is not going to answer the question, sure it will help.
 Customers have wised up to brands pretending to be craft, micro, 4th generational distiller (contract), be honest with them and open about your approach.
 There are some wonderful brands out there to take inspiration from, I did and continue to do so.

-Memorable packaging will reinforce brand name and getting it right is vital.
-Connect with your customers lifestyles and deliver to your promises.
-Continual improvement will be required for success as competitors continue to raise the bar and space with Independents and Chains will become tighter and harder.
+Connect with your customers, their lifestyles and deliver to your promises.
+Continual improvement will be required for success as competitors continue to raise the bar, whilst space with both Independents and Retail Chains will become tighter and harder.
 Strive to be the best.